How is Charting Different Than Plotting?

 The array is a single plot.

-On the Item tab, in the Behavior section, specify History Length to configure the size of the buffer.
+You use the Chart History dialog box to configure the size of the buffer.
 The default chart history length for a waveform chart is 1,024 data points.
 The frequency at which you send data to the chart determines how often the chart redraws.